FireShack/rest-server/readme.md

 3. Once you have all installed, you need to set your enviroment variables, this ones are into the **example.env** file.
 There you can set the port or some connections

-4. After that, must run the test script.
+4. After that, must run the test script

 5. There are a lot of Schemas and DB operations, maybe you want to change all and define your own data, but the core is it and using it will save a lot of time!